-You can also customize the branding for the Salesforce1 app login page.
+You can also customize the branding for the Salesforce app login page.
 My Domain must be enabled to modify the login page.
-To customize your company's Salesforce1 login page, see Customize Your Login Page with Your Brand.
+To customize your company's Salesforce app login page, see Customize Your My Domain Login Page with Your Brand.

-Tips for Branding Your Salesforce1 App
+Tips for Branding Your Salesforce App

-If you're thinking about rebranding the Salesforce1 app, here are some tips to keep in mind.
+If you're thinking about rebranding the Salesforce app, here are some tips to keep in mind.

-- When considering color schemes, fonts, and other branding changes, refer to the Salesforce1 Style Guide. - When creating your logo image, be sure to compress it.
-In many image editing programs, this process is identified as "use compression," "optimize image," "save for web," or "shrink for the web." - Verify that your logo appears correctly in Salesforce1, using the same devices as your user base, not just a desktop monitor.
-Your image can render at different scales or proportions depending on the screen size and pixel density of each device. - Salesforce1 supports .png, .gif, and .jpg image formats for custom branding elements, but we recommend using .png for the best results. - These interface elements can't be customized: - The Salesforce1 app icon that appears on the mobile device's home screen. - The initial loading screen when launching the Salesforce1 downloadable app for iOS.
+- When considering color schemes, fonts, and other branding changes, refer to the Salesforce App Style Guide. - When creating your logo image, be sure to compress it.
+In many image editing programs, this process is identified as "use compression," "optimize image," "save for web," or "shrink for the web." - Verify that your logo appears correctly in Salesforce app, using the same devices as your user base, not just a desktop monitor.
+Your image can render at different scales or proportions depending on the screen size and pixel density of each device. - The Salesforce app supports .png, .gif, and .jpg image formats for custom branding elements, but we recommend using .png for the best results. - These interface elements can't be customized: - The Salesforce app icon that appears on the mobile device's home screen. - The initial loading screen when launching Salesforce for iOS.
 This loading screen appears before the user is prompted by the login page. - Your mobile users must close the app and then log in again to see any custom branding changes.